 The 16/8 Schedule

-This is easily the most popular of all the intermittent fasting schedules.
+This is easily the most popular form of intermittent fasting.
 It combines an 8-hour eating window with a 16-hour fasting window.
 So, for example, only eating between the hours of noon and 8:00 p.m.

 Pro: This is the most common schedule for a reason.
 It fits pretty seamlessly into most lifestyles, seeing as how you can choose to skip either breakfast or dinner, depending on your personal preferences.
+Eight hours give you a good chunk of time to be able to eat.
 Also, you’re sleeping during a good chunk of the fasting window, which makes it easier.

 Con: 16 hours can be a long time to go without food when you’re new to fasting.
 After one or two weeks, most people hardly notice any more hunger pangs, but it does take your body a little while to get adjusted to this schedule.